ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 ```

 Here is what happens above:
 1. The value `{ contents = 0 }` is bound to the name `a`.
 This is a normal definition, like any other definition, it is immutable.
-However the value `0` inside `contents` can be updated.
+However, the value `0` inside `contents` can be updated.
 3. The _assign_ operator `:=` is used to update the value inside `a` from 0 to 1.
 4. The _dereference_ operator `!` is used to read the content inside the value `a`.